iamsiva11/iamsiva11.github.io/_posts/2017-11-21-graph-embeddings-2017-part1.md

 ![Knowledge graphs]({{site.baseurl}}/images/ge1-knowledge-graph.png)

+## Table  of Contents

+* Introduction
+* Representation Learning
+ 	* Representation Learning in Vision & Text
+    * Representation learning in non-Euclidean domains(graphs)
+* Graph embeddings
+	* Graph embeddings Challenges
+	* Applications of Graph embeddings
+* Conclusion

+---

+You can read the[second part here](https://iamsiva11.github.io/Graph-embeddings-part2/) if you feel you have enough foundations and want to jump into **Graph embeddings** straight away.

+# Introduction

 I have been working in the area of **Network Representation Learning(aka. graph embeddings)** for nearly a year now.
 Specifically, my work on graph embeddings deals with **Knowledge graphs**.
 So, I want to paint a high level picture about graph embeddings in general with this blog post.
-This blog post is comprises of 2 sections - overview of **representation learning**, overview of **graph embeddings**.
+This blog post comprises of 2 sections - overview of **representation learning**, overview of **graph embeddings**.
 Which helps to build a foundation and big picture of the in-depth.

+---

 ## Focus of this blog post